maxlavr/centos-7/keyboard/readme.md

 	#### THIS LINK CAN HELP YOU [MAN-LOCALE-OFFICIAL](https://jlk.fjfi.cvut.cz/arch/manpages/man/locale.1.en "man locale official")

 		#you need the mean some of 'locale' params (about anothers you can know follow the link):
-		- LANG
+		- LANG (LANGUAGE)
-		- LANGUAGE (the similar LANG)
 		- LS_MESSAGES (This category affects the language in which messages are displayed and what an affirmative or negative answer looks like)
 		- LC_ALL (All for above)

 		# locale have flags -a | -m
 		# locale -a (--all-locales) display a list of all of available locales (cat /usr/lib/locale/locale-archive)
 		# locale -m (--charmaps) display all of avalable charmaps

+		# for more info:

+	> locale -a -v